orthecreedence/cl-async/README.md

 above all, easy to use and understand.
 The concepts are similar to other libs, but work much like how I'd want an asynchronous I/O library to work.

+*Please note that at the moment, I consider this library ALPHA and very likely to change...a lot.
+Please rely on it at your own risk, until things solidify a bit.*

 Usage
 -----
 ### start-event-loop